-Two-toed Hoffman Sloth
+Two-toed Hoffmann Sloth

 Found in mature and secondary rainforests, and deciduous forests.